Warburton-Lab/schrodinger_notebooks/README.md

 6. If you're using Codespaces/VSCode, you'll need to install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and the [Juptyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) which you can do from the Extensions menu in the menu bar on the left side of the window.
 Then, open the file explorer (also in the menu bar on the left side of the screen) and click on a notebook to open it.
-Once its open, click "Select Kernel" in the upper right corner and then select ".venv" (or whatever you named the file containing your virtual environment) in the menu that appears.
+Once its open, click "Select Kernel" in the upper right corner.
+In the menu that appears, select "Python Environments..." and then select ".venv" (or whatever you named the file containing your virtual environment in Step 4.)
 Then, to execute a cell, click the triangle next to the upper left corner of the cell.

 The environment is now set up, and you're ready to use these notebooks.